-Entries will be judged by a panel of Museum writers, curators, and educators.
+Entries have been judged by a panel of Museum writers, curators, and educators.
 The judges’ decision is final.
-There will be two finalists chosen from each age category, and these finalists will be invited to read their entries at the Museum on Anzac Day at 1pm.
+Finalists, chosen from each age category, were invited to read their entries at the Museum on Anzac Day at 1pm.
 Finalists in the 11 and under category will also have their poems published in the children's publication, Toitoi.

 Listen to the 2016 finalists of our Lest We Forget poetry competition.
 The poets read their verse in the World War One Sanctuary as part of our Anzac Day commemorative programme.Read more